 Cliched but every day a new style gets added to the yoga wagon.
 Now, for pregnant mamas, basic Hatha and restorative yoga are advisable which can be performed by even a novice who has never seen or heard it before.

 Note: Give all the details to your yoga instructor beforehand (pregnancy stage, side effects, physical ailments if any), so that they will advise you on the type of yoga suitable for you.
+Check if there are yoga poses to avoid in the first trimester or anything to consider based on your medical conditions and pregnancy during subsequent trimesters.
 Advanced yoga style like ashtanga, vinyasa, Bikram (hot) yoga, etc are advisable for those who have embraced yoga for years before.
 Not suitable for newbies.

 Yes, yoga can heal, encourage and uplift you during pregnancy but it is very essential to follow some of these safety guidelines: